|

 Across

-the road from Morecambe bay is Happy Mount Park, one of the
+the road from Morecambe bay is Happy Mount Park, one of the resort's

-peak season are a profusion of colour and perfumes, where
+a profusion of colour and perfumes, where one may simply sit and

-created in the 1920s the park has been revived and has activities
+has been revived and has activities for all ages including play

-for all ages including play areas, swingboats, miniature railway,
+areas, swingboats, miniature railway, bowling green, miniature

-bowling green, miniature golf, putting green, crazy golf,
+golf, putting green, crazy golf, paddling pool, trampolines, roundabout,

-of the area's finest musicians.
+given by many of the area's finest musicians.
+The Park paddling

-more information call Leisure Services on 01524 582845.
+call Leisure Services on 01524 582845.

 |